Publish Date: 10/11/2021

 It was only a few weeks ago that Steam announced that the use of NFTs or cryptocurrencies was banned on their platform.
 They continued to state that games that ‘promoted the trading’ of these blockchains were banned too.
+This could also, potentially, spread to impact the best sign up offers for esports in the future.
 So, why is Valve against the use of these digital trading methods?

 Steam would later explain in a statement that any ‘items that have real-world value’ have no place on their platform.